 When deploying an image to a new end user’s device, it’s important to have a plan for migrating their data to get them back to productivity as quick as possible.
-SmartDeploy now integrates with the Microsoft User State Migration Tool (USMT) to make imaging and migrating user data to a user’s new device very straightforward.
+SmartDeploy imaging software now integrates with the Microsoft User State Migration Tool (USMT) to make imaging and migrating user data to a user’s new device very straightforward.

 We call this integration feature User Data Migration which is essentially a wrapper around USMT.
 The interface is easy-to-use and fits seamlessly into the SmartDeploy process.
 Specifically, it is housed in the User Data Migration page of the Answer File Wizard.
 Of course, using this feature is optional.
 If you just want to provision a new device and not worry about bringing over any user data, you can skip this page in the Answer File Wizard.